 The main aim of a post-mortem requested by a coroner is to find out how someone died and decide whether an inquest is needed.
 An inquest is a legal investigation into the circumstances surrounding a person's death.

-If someone related to you has died and their death has been referred to a coroner, you will not be asked to give consent (permission) for a post-mortem to take place.
+If someone related to you has died and their death has been referred to a coroner, you won't be asked to give consent (permission) for a post-mortem to take place.
 This is because the coroner is required by law to carry out a post-mortem when a death is suspicious, sudden or unnatural.

 A coroner may decide to hold an inquest after a post-mortem has been completed.
 Samples of organs and tissues may need to be retained until after the inquest has finished.